Carnegie Mellon University in Qatar

 - a semester QPA of at least 2.0

-- making satisfactory progress towards their degree according to the standards set by their declared major.
+- making satisfactory progress towards their degree according to the standards set by their declared major as defined below.

 For the purposes of calculating QPAs, all incomplete grades will be treated by their default grade until resolved.
 Hence, a Incomplete with a default grade of “R” would impact academic progress and QPA calculations.